martinkearn/Content/Blogs/The web track at Future Decoded 2015.md

   - Gigs
 ---

-# A preview of the web track at Future Decoded 2015
+# The web track at Future Decoded 2015

 It is Tuesday 10th November 2015 and Microsoft's premier UK event has started.
 Future Decoded is a two day event which attracts around 10,000 of the brightest business decision makers, developers, IT pros and partners from across the UK to the Excel centre in London.